Speech & Language Therapy

-In an effort to teach difficult language concepts to our students in a way that captures their attention and is meaningful, Monarch Speech-Language Pathologists use a variety of electronic tools including augmentative communication devices (e.g., DynaVox, Prentke Romich, ATI), VizZle™ (web-based visual learning software), TLC software (Teaching Language Concepts developed by Dr. Howard Shane), SmartBoards (interactive whiteboards), mobile devices (Apple iPads), and video modeling (visual teaching method that promotes memorization, imitation and generalization of exemplary behaviors that are depicted in homemade videos).
+In an effort to teach difficult language concepts in captivating and meaningful ways, Monarch SLPs use a variety of technology including augmentative communication devices (e.g., Apple iPads, Proloquo2Go, Touch Chat, Nova Chat), VizZle™ (web-based visual learning software), TLC software (Teaching Language Concepts developed by Dr. Howard Shane), SmartBoards, mobile devices/tablets, and video modeling.